Last Update 10th May, 2017.

 2. Make a Specific Plan With Measurable Goals and Deadlines

-For me, I stick these goals on the wall right in front of where I work so I can see them everyday.
-It motivates me to take action.
+For me, I stick my goals on the wall right in front of where I work so I can see them everyday.
+It reminds me why I'm doing what I'm doing and motivates me to take action.

 I can tell you how, but only you can know why.
-What’s your motivation, your big compelling reason for wanting to make money online with a blog?
-Defining this from the start will make sure you don’t get discouraged and quit a few months down the line.
+What's your motivation, your big compelling driving force for wanting to make money online with a blog?
+Defining this from the start will make sure you don't get discouraged and quit a few months down the line.

 Being an active contributor, participant and researcher of your chosen blog niche is vital for a few reasons; you'll know who you're competitors are, you'll know what you need to get above the noise and stand out, you'll make your brand and voice is distinctive.